mienaikoe/ziyu/Chapters/4-4-Chapter26.md

 "And then he rises."

-Pomri unbound his wrists and wrapped the cloth around Jesse's head to cushion against the wound.
+Pomri unbound his wrists and wrapped the cloth around Jathi's head to cushion against the wound.
 With a quick lift, she lofted him up and let him rest gently over her shoulder.

 "Let's take him home."